Foot Locker Inc. (FL) Shares Decline Despite Market Challenges

-Foot Locker Inc. (NYSE: FL)’s stock price has plunge by -2.25relation to previous closing price of 40.00.
-Nevertheless, the company has seen a -2.08% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/20/23 that Foot Locker Expects Sales, Profit to Fall in Coming Year
+The stock of Foot Locker Inc. (NYSE: FL) has decreased by -27.24 when compared to last closing price of 41.52.
+Despite this, the company has experienced a -22.99% fall in its stock price over the last five trading sessions.
+Barrons Online reported on 05/19/23 that Foot Locker Takes a Double-Digit Tumble

 Is It Worth Investing in Foot Locker Inc. (NYSE: FL) Right Now?

-Foot Locker Inc. (NYSE: FL) has a price-to-earnings ratio of 10.86x that is above its average ratio.
-Additionally, the 36-month beta value for FL is 1.20.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 12 rating it as “hold,” and 1 rating it as “sell.”
+Foot Locker Inc. (NYSE: FL) has a higher price-to-earnings ratio of 8.39x compared to its average ratio, and the 36-month beta value for FL is at 1.19.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 12 as “hold,” and 2 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now